When you buy any hot tub, sanitation is an essential addition to keep the hot tub clean and clear of bacteria.

 on the skin and eyes.

-Bromine tablets also have less of a odour as the strong scent of chlorine although chlorine scents only become strong in dirty water.
+Bromine tablets also have less of an odour as the strong scent of chlorine although chlorine scents only become strong in the dirty water.

 Chlorine is the most popular choice amongst hot tub and swimming pool users for sanitation.

 It's very easy and fast to dissolve and so works quicker than bromine in all water types.

 Chlorine is also cheaper to buy and gives the water a clearer and crisper look, water with bromine can look a little dull by comparison.